hewison-chris/agora-cl-docs/website/docs/wallet/introduction.md

 ## Remote signing wallet

 This is the **most** secure type of wallet.
-Some advanced users may wish to run a remote-signer server, which handles the retrieval of keys and signing of Ethereum beacon chain requests.
+Some advanced users may wish to run a remote-signer server, which handles the retrieval of keys and signing of Ethereum Agora chain requests.
 A Agora-cl validator client can then connect securely via [gRPC](https://grpc.io) to the remote server and perform its validating duties by relying on the server for the information it needs.
 Most advanced cloud deployments should likely use this approach, as it is the most customizable.

 To be compliant with a Agora-cl remote signing wallet, your remote signing server needs to implement the gRPC API specified in Agora-cl [here](https://github.com/zeroone-boa/agora-cl/blob/7fff4ec41165e6581dda352b362d77fc6ca2710d/proto/validator/accounts/v2/keymanager.proto#L12).